SEMA 2019 is in the books. A lot to report here, but photos speak more than words. However, a few key notes:

 NEW CONCEPT PRODUCT: THE TOOLBOX

 After five years of championing the cause for drawers in your truck, we have decided to stick both big toes and about everything else we could think of into the pickup truck toolbox market.
 Most pickup truck toolboxes are made of metal which is why when you think about the properties of heavy duty injection molded HDPE with steel in-mold structure, the game starts to get interesting.
 A few key features of this new product for 2020 make for a distinctly different toolbox product.
 First, this box won't dent or ding.
 It's built out of 1/3" thick pressure molded HDPE and PP so one could literally drop cinder blocks onto it/into it and nothing would happen.
-Secondly, it will be completely waterproof like a Pelican case and nearly impossible to break into with out some Wiley Coyote dynamite action.
+Secondly, the DECKED Tool Box will be completely waterproof like a Pelican case and nearly impossible to break into with out some Wiley Coyote dynamite action.
 Most notably, and perhaps not altogether obvious at first, it will have a small ladder which flips out of the box when opened, which will provide easy access to the box's contents.
 This solves a pretty big problem with these types of toolboxes-- access-- and is currently unavailable in this product category.
 It still needs a name however, so if you are into truck storage and organization as well as coming up with clever names, we want to hear from you.

 PANDRA'S NEW TRUCK